Rex739/kellon-home/README.md

 # Kellon - Crypto Wallet Landing Page

-A modern, responsive React landing page for Kellon crypto wallet built with Vite and Tailwind CSS.
+A modern, responsive React landing page for Kellon built with Vite and Tailwind CSS.

 ## ✨ Features